top of page

 USA

-Frank Schultz is a Faculty Member and Distinguished Teaching Fellow in the Haas School of Business at the University of California Berkeley and a Faculty Affiliate with the William Davidson Institute at the University of Michigan.
-He has taught courses related to Strategy and Leadership in a number of degree programs including the Masters of Development Practice program funded by the MacArthur Foundation.
-In addition to his teaching, he has served as the Faculty Director of the Center for Teaching Excellence and of the International Business Development program at Berkeley.
-Prior to Berkeley, he taught in the MBA program at the University of Michigan where he also received his MBA.
-He has enjoyed teaching courses throughout the world including Japan, India, Saudi Arabia, China, Brazil, and numerous countries throughout Europe.
+Frank C. Schultz is a Faculty Member and Distinguished Teaching Fellow at the Haas School of Business at the University of California, Berkeley, and a Faculty Affiliate with the William Davidson Institute at the University of Michigan.
+He teaches courses on strategy and leadership and has served as Faculty Director of both the Center for Teaching Excellence and the International Business Development program at Berkeley.

 Donors